ipfabric/docs/docs/support/known_issues/Vendors/juniper.md

 - Wildcard & Dynamic objects and negated services are not supported
 - **Settings --> Discovery & Snapshots --> Discovery Settings --> Vendors API**
-  in the IP Fabric GUI: In case that base URL points to a multi-domain server address, domains have to be specified
+  in the IP Fabric GUI: In case that base URL points to a multi-domain server address, domains must be specified